HELPING PRODUCERS SAVE UP TO 80% ON HEATING COSTS

 Producers in the agriculture industry execute a key task within our global economy.
 Raising, managing and producing our food sources is integral to global well-being.
 For this industry to thrive, profits must be realized.
 Managing operational costs and maintaining a high standard of animal care and efficiency is a constant struggle.
 One of the largest operational costs in a livestock operation is heating.
 Triple Green Products offers a solution that can drastically decrease your farm heating costs.

 The Triple Green Flame (TGF) is a world-class combustion system that is able to utilize multiple solid fuel/biomass sources to generate hot water or steam, while maintaining high efficiency and low emissions.
-In an agricultural setting, TGF Furnaces are generally used as a central system dedicated to the generation and distribution of heat to multiple agricultural buildings and grain drying applications.
+In an agricultural setting, TGF Boilers are generally used as a central system dedicated to the generation and distribution of heat to multiple agricultural buildings and grain drying applications.
 The use of solid fuels such as wood chips, pellets, straw or grass is a fraction of the cost of natural gas or propane and provides a carbon-neutral heating solution to producers.

 In agriculture livestock operations our Forced Air System is proven to provide healthier environments because the system removes the high moisture and ammonia levels thus increasing production and lowering operation costs.